Leaders At G20 Meeting Face Dose Of Virtual Reality - UrduPoint

 Other world leaders appeared in thumbnails on the online platform, clustered around King Salman and MBS, with some apparently struggling with the virtual format.

-An aide to Chinese President Xi Jinping brandished a remote control at a screen, while French President Emmanuel Macron was apparently served a soft drink.
+An aide to Chinese President Xi Jinping brandished a remote control at a screen.

 Angel Gurria, secretary general of the Organisation for Economic Co-operation and Development (OECD), quickly put away his phone after he realised he was on screen.